This blog post was written by our founder, Juliet Davenport

 Engaging people with their energy is extremely powerful.

 Faced with that perception, any woman encountering the energy industry may feel that they too would need to look and think like the existing senior managers in order to be successful.
-In fact, I remember having that very conversation with someone from one of the big utility providers, who assumed she would need to completely change the way she worked in order to get ahead.
+In fact, I remember having that very conversation with someone from one of the big utility providers, who assumed she would need to change the way she worked in order to get ahead.

 2. The industry needs greater flexibility